Zeniscribbles/Zeniscribbles.github.io/essays/Reinventing-The-Wheel.md

 streamline and standardize the process of building graphical user interfaces, or GUIs.

-Yes, you read that right: HTML and CSS alonewon’t cut it.
+Yes, you read that right: HTML and CSS alone won’t cut it.
 They’re static by nature—the bone

 structure of web pages.
 They can’t handle interactive or dynamic features, nor can they